rstudio/keras3/docs/dev/reference/layer_adaptive_average_pooling_1d.md

 # Adaptive average pooling for 1D data

-Pools an input to the requested output length, computing the kernel size and stride from the input length.
+Applies adaptive average pooling to temporal or spatial data so that the output has the target length specified by `output_size`, regardless of the input length.
+The kernel size and stride are computed automatically to achieve the target output size.

 ## Usage